GoogleCloudPlatform/cloud-foundation-fabric/modules/iot-core/README.md

   status_pub_sub_topic_id = "status_pubsub_topic_id"
   devices_yaml_file = "devices.yaml"
 }
-# tftest:modules=1:resources=3
+# tftest:modules=1:resources=2
 ```
-1. After that, we can setup the pipeline PubSub to BigQuery show at **[Pipeline Setup](../../data-solutions/data-platform-foundations/03-pipeline/pubsub_to_bigquery.md)**
+1. After that, we can setup the pipeline "PubSub to BigQuery" showm at **[Pipeline Setup](../../data-solutions/data-platform-foundations/03-pipeline/pubsub_to_bigquery.md)**

 1. Finally, instead of testing the pipeline by sending messages to PubSub, we can now test sending telemetry messages from simulated IoT devices to our IoT Platform, for example using the MQTT demo client at https://github.com/googleapis/nodejs-iot/tree/main/samples/mqtt_example .
-We shall edit the client script cloudiot_mqtt_example_nodejs.js to send messages following the pipeline message format
+We shall edit the client script cloudiot_mqtt_example_nodejs.js to send messages following the pipeline message format, so they are processed by DataFlow job and inserted in the BigQuery table.
 ```
 const payload = '{"name": "device4", "surname": "NA", "timestamp":"'+Math.floor(Date.now()/1000)+'"}';
 ```